-The following categories were taken (chiefly) from the textbook-Shermerhorn (Chapter 1).
+The following categories were taken (chiefly) from the textbook-Shermerhorn (Chapter 1) and the Wikipedia article on Goleman's Emotional Intelligence.
 Identify at least one issue from the video clip for each cell below (not all cells may be relevant).